writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

 Hello!

-We’re |WelcomeWagonNames|, your Welcome Wagon, and we’re glad you’re attending Write the Docs!
+We’re |WelcomeWagonNames| your Welcome Wagon, and we’re glad you’re attending Write the Docs!
 We realize a virtual conference might be totally new to you.
 This guide will help you navigate it, even if you’ve been to a Write the Docs conference before.